micheleoletti/studee/README.md

-# Studee
+# Node based documents
-Studee an app that allows to take notes and organize them logically with the minimum possible effort.
+## Take notes and organize them logically with the minimum possible effort

 There are 2 core concepts:
 - strip down words to absolute minimum.
-The idea is to promote readability and easier global structure overview.
+The idea is to promote readability and easier global structure overview
 - use tabs to indent logically elements.
-Tabs allow to instantly create a parent-child association and keep an optimal readability, with just 1 keystroke.
+Tabs allow to instantly create a parent-child association and keep an optimal readability, with just 1 keystroke

 ## Nodes
 The building block of a document is a **node**, which represents every line of the document.

-A node can:
-- have children nodes
+Every document line has:
+- **text**: content of the line
+- **depth**: number of tabs

+These line are eventually parsed to nodes, which have:
+- **text**: content of the line
-- be a child of another node
+- **depth**: number of tabs
+- **children**: every node that is after the current one that has a immediately higher depth

 Here's a dummy document:
 ```